 Rosetta Stone is one of the biggest brands in language learning in the English speaking world (not to be confused with the Rosetta Stone that helped us decipher Egyptian hieroglyphics, which it is named after).
 The problem is that it is out of the budget of many casual language learners, and budget travellers, so in almost a decade of travelling, I had never used it.

-Running a blog as big as this meant I got asked the question very frequently; should I buy it?
+Running a blog as big as this meant I got asked the following questions very frequently: Should I buy Rosetta Stone?
+Does is really work?
+Is Rosetta Stone really the best (and most fun) way to learn a language?
 I polled my readers for their favourite and least favourite language courses and Rosetta Stone actually came out as the dramatic loser.

 But perhaps many of those polled were just against the idea of something costing as much as it does, or they may have used a limited pirated version and simply not valued it much because of that.
 I wasn’t interested in hearsay.
 I wanted to use the non-pirated latest version myself intensively and properly, and write a detailed review of the disadvantages and the advantages as I see them.

 My frank review of the latest version of Rosetta Stone